MicrosoftDocs/customer-insights/ci-docs/data/export-facebook.md

 1. Enter a name for the export.

-1. Enter the **Facebook Ads custom audience ID**, this defines which audience this export will update.
-We display the FB ads account name and ID which are defined in the connection you have choosen, please add an audience for that account.
-To find the audience ID in Facebook ads manager, go to the audience page, then choose columns and choose to display it in the table.
+1. Enter the **Facebook Ads custom audience ID**, which defines the audience this export updates.
+We show the Facebook Ads account name and ID configured in the selected connection, Choose an audience for that account.
+To find the audience ID in Facebook Ads Manager, go to the audience page and set it to show the audience ID column in the table.

 1. In the **Connect data** field, select **Email**, **Name and address**, or **Phone** to send to Facebook Ads Manager.
 Map the corresponding attributes from your unified customer table for the selected key identifier.
    > [!TIP]